Abdullah-dev123/Keystrokes-Capture-Tool/README.md

 # 🔐 Keystrokes-Capture-Tool (Educational Project)

-This project is a **basic keylogger built with Python** using the `pynput` library.
+This project is a **basic keylogger built with Python**, using the `pynput` library.
 It captures user keystrokes and sends them to a server using sockets.

-🚨 **This tool is created solely for educational and ethical hacking practice.**
+🚨 **This tool is created solely for educational and ethical hacking purposes.
+Do not use it maliciously.**

 ---

 ## ⚙️ Features

 - Logs all key presses (including special keys like Enter, Shift, etc.)
-- Sends keystrokes over TCP to a server
+- Sends keystrokes over TCP to a remote server
 - Saves logs in a text file
 - Clean and minimal code — great for beginners